About the Author

 Moscaliuc has received two Glenna Luschei Awards from Prairie Schooner, residency fellowships from The Virginia Center for the Creative Arts, MacDowell Colony, and Le Chateau de Lavigny (Switzerland), an Individual Artist Fellowship from the New Jersey State Council on the Arts, and a Fulbright fellowship to Romania.

-She is Associate Professor of English at Monmouth University (New Jersey) and a poetry & translation mentor in the low-residency M.F.A. program at Drew University (New Jersey).
+She is associate professor of English at Monmouth University (New Jersey) and former poetry & translation mentor in the low-residency M.F.A. program at Drew University (New Jersey).